 Chief Lambert has been a member of the Draper City Fire Department from its inception.
 He came over as a Captain, bringing many years of experience and education.
-He holds two bachelor’s degrees, “Health Administration/Health Promotions” (WSU) and “Public Emergency Service Management” (UVU); over 200 certifications specific to EMS, Fire, and Law Enforcement; and has over 25 years’ experience in Fire and EMS.
+He holds two bachelor’s degrees, “Health Administration/Health Promotions” (WSU) and “Public Emergency Service Management” (UVU); over 200 certifications specific to EMS, Fire, and Law Enforcement; and has over 25 years of experience in Fire and EMS.
 Chief Lambert has progressed steadily throughout his career holding several positions: EMT, paramedic, medical training officer, firefighter, engineer, investigator, heavy rescue technician, and captain.
 He was promoted to the rank of Battalion Chief on August 7th, 2019.

 As Battalion Chief, he oversees the daily operations of C-Platoon.
 Additionally, his responsibilities include:

-Emergency Manager for Draper City – Operations, Coordination and Oversight of Major Emergency Operations in the City both man-made and natural from the Emergency Operations Center (EOC) and Chief oversight of the Community Preparedness Division.
+Emergency Manager for Draper City – Operations, Coordination, and Oversight of Major Emergency Operations in the City both man-made and natural from the Emergency Operations Center (EOC) and Chief oversight of the Community Preparedness Division.

 Policy Committee Chief Oversight – Review, update, and approval of department policies, procedures, and guidelines.

 Special Operations – Rope Rescue, Vehicle Extrication, Investigations, Rescue Task Force, and Fire’s newest endeavor - S.W.A.T.
-Chief Lambert is currently working with our Draper Police Department to develop, implement and integrate medics into tactical operations for immediate lifesaving interventions for police, citizens, and patrons while executing high-risk police functions.
+Chief Lambert is currently working with our Draper Police Department to develop, implement, and integrate medics into tactical operations for immediate lifesaving interventions for police, citizens, and patrons while executing high-risk police functions.